yxf/substrate-redpacket/build_a_blockchain_redpacket_with_substrate.md

 ### TODOs

-- Random Redpacket - Upgrade RedPacket to support random claim funds.
+- Random Redpacket - Upgrade RedPacket to support random claim.
 - Auto distribution - Try to do automatic distribution in function `on_finalize` for distributable Redpackets.

 # Best Practices

 ### Use safe arithmetic functions
-There were many attacks on Ethereum Smart Contract because of type overflow.
-Overflow problem is offen omited by developers, and is very easy attacked.
-It is very necessary to use safe arithmetic functions when we do arithmetic operations.
-Substrate provided [`Saturating`](https://github.com/paritytech/substrate/blob/master/primitives/arithmetic/src/traits.rs#L109) functions and [`num_traits`](https://docs.rs/num-traits/0.2.11/num_traits/) functions to do safe operations.
+There are many attacks on Ethereum Smart Contract because of the type overflow.
+Overflow problem is offen ignored by developers, and is at high risk for attacks.
+It is very necessary to use safe arithmetic functions for arithmetic operations.
+Substrate provides [`Saturating`](https://github.com/paritytech/substrate/blob/master/primitives/arithmetic/src/traits.rs#L109) functions and [`num_traits`](https://docs.rs/num-traits/0.2.11/num_traits/) functions to do safe operations.

-For example, We use `saturating_mul` in `RedPacket::create` function when caculating reserved total balances.
+For example, We use `saturating_mul` in `RedPacket::create` function when calculating reserved total balances.

 ```rust
 pub fn create(origin, quota: BalanceOf<T>, count: u32, expires: T::BlockNumber) -> DispatchResult {